My Search for the Truth about Fibromyalgia

 I Have Come a Very Long Way

-Shortly after the initial food allergy diagnosis, I took up cycling and could do 60-70 mile rides.
+Shortly after the initial food allergy diagnosis, I took up cycling and could do 60-70-mile rides.
 I commonly rode 35-45 miles several times a week.
 That’s definitely something for someone who could barely get out of bed in the morning.

 I did alter a few other things about my diet once I realized how much of a difference diet made to my health.
 Probably the biggest thing was I quit eating sugar – or anything that contained sugar, and I cut way back on anything that was a simple carbohydrate like regular pasta, potatoes, and white rice.

 With all of these changes to my diet, I not only felt better, but I started to lose weight – quickly.
 I dropped 20 lbs in a matter of a few months.
-The crazy thing was that I was eating far more than I used to.
+The crazy thing was that I ate far more than I used to.
 I also ate quite a bit of raw fruits and vegetables and started juicing.

-If you are reading this and you have had a Fibro diagnosis, or if you are wondering “are my symptoms Fibromyalgia?” don’t give up.
+If you are reading this and you have had a Fibro diagnosis, or if you are wondering, “Are my symptoms Fibromyalgia?” don’t give up.
 Get tested for food allergies and vitamin/mineral deficiencies.
 Take supplements like D3, magnesium, and B vitamins.
 Cut out ALL sugar and processed food (this one is tough, but it gets easier.
 Just do a little at a time.)
 Most importantly, keep searching for the truth about what is causing your fibromyalgia.
 Your truth about Fibromyalgia is out there.

 The effort was great, but worth it in the end.
 Cleaning up my diet was truly a miracle.